 a.
-Department Peer Evaluation of Collegiality and Department Faculty Evaluation of Department Chairs
+Department Peer Evaluation of Collegiality

 Department Peer Ratings of Collegiality (SL2) refers to faculty members' overall ability to work collaboratively and productively as members of the department or unit in which they are employed, as determined by persons in their department.
-If the faculty member being assessed is a Department Chair, the survey (Department Faculty Evaluation of Department Chair) (SL4) adds in additional set of items that evaluate that person's leadership abilities in the department.
-Both instruments are completed anonymously by department faculty and the primary administrative assistant.
+This instrument is disseminated out of the Office of Faculty Evaluation and is completed anonymously by department faculty and the primary administrative assistant.

-The assessment instrument used for the summary rating is a multi-item survey that is e-mailed and completed anonymously by department faculty and by the primary administrative assistant.
+The assessment instrument used for the summary rating is a multi-item survey that is emailed and completed anonymously by department faculty and by the primary administrative assistant.
 Scores are averaged across each item and a global, average score on the instrument is calculated and reported in Activity Insight.

 Included as part of the survey is a space for optional, constructive comments.

-Although only one global score is reported in Activity Insight for purposes of evaluation, in order to promote the further development of each faculty member, the distribution of scores for each item is shared with the direct supervisor, although no names are included in the distribution.
+Although only one (1) global score is reported in Activity Insight for purposes of evaluation, in order to promote the further development of each faculty member, the distribution of scores for each item is shared with the direct supervisor, although no names are included in the distribution.
 Additionally, all comments are collected by the Office of Faculty Evaluation and shared in a group summary with the faculty member's supervisor who is encouraged to share themes that emerged but is strongly encouraged not to directly share the comments with the faculty member.
 While all attempts are made to maintain complete anonymity with this process, in the event of any legal action, comments may be attributed back to the person who wrote them.

-The servant-leader surveys are distributed and administered by the Office of Faculty Evaluation each spring.
-Scores are calculated and posted in Activity Insight by May 31.
+The Servant-Leader (S-L) survey is distributed and administered by the Office of Faculty Evaluation each spring.
+Scores are calculated and posted in Activity Insight by May 15.

 b.
-Servant-Leader Activities
+Servant-Leader (S-L) Activities

-As part of the evaluation system, no later than May 31, faculty members enter their servant-leader activities into Activity Insight for evaluation by the department chair.
-Examples of university-recognized service and leadership activities include service on university Councils, committees, task forces, service on departmental and School committees and task forces, participation in student mentoring, discipleship programs coordinated by Student Life, service and leadership activities within the profession, service activities within the community and church, and other forms of service and leadership activities agreed upon by the faculty member and dean/chair.
+As part of the evaluation system, no later than May 31, faculty members enter their Servant-Leader (S-L) activities into Activity Insight for evaluation by the department chair.
+Examples of university recognized service and leadership activities include service on university councils, committees, task forces, service on departmental and school committees and task forces, participation in student mentoring, discipleship programs coordinated by Student Life, service and leadership activities within the profession, service activities within the community and church, and other forms of service and leadership activities agreed upon by the faculty member and dean/chair.

 c.
-Overall Servant-Leader Effectiveness
+Annual Supervisor Rating of Overall Servant-Leader (S-L) Effectiveness

-The chair's rating of overall Servant-Leader effectiveness is a qualitative judgment based on expectations from goal setting, as measured by faculty performance, review of peer collegiality scores, and review of servant-leader activities.
-The categories of evaluation that can be assigned by the chair are: "well above expectations, above expectations, meets expectations, below expectations (with explanation), and well below expectations (with explanation)."
+The chair's rating of overall Servant-Leader (S-L) effectiveness is a qualitative judgment based on expectations from goal setting, as measured by faculty performance, review of peer collegiality scores, and review of Servant-Leader (S-L) activities as reported in the FES 2: Activity Report.
+The categories of evaluation that can be assigned by the chair are: well above expectations, above expectations, meets expectations, below expectations, and well below expectations.
 Ratings are entered by the supervisor for each faculty member on an annual basis in Activity Insight.

-- 3. Scholar-Practitioner Role - a.
+- 3. Scholar-Practitioner (S-P) Role - a.
 Determining Scholarship Expectations